-In his book “Brief Encounters: Meetings with remarkable People”, Waterford-born author and radio documentary maker Bill Long (he also wrote a history of Irish lighthouses) wrote about his meetings with Chandler in London in the summer of 1958.
-The pair were neighbours; they met several times that summer and became friends largely due to the Waterford connection.
+In his book “Brief Encounters: Meetings with Remarkable People”, Waterford-born author and radio documentary maker Bill Long (who also wrote a history of Irish lighthouses) knew Chandler in London in the summer of 1958.
+The pair were neighbours.
+They met several times that summer and became friends largely due to the Waterford connection.
 On their first meeting, Chandler correctly picked Long’s Waterford brogue which pleased the American greatly as he deemed himself a “great judge of accents”.

 Maurice worked the prairie lines as a railway engineer.
-Aged 28 he was working in Omaha, Nebraska, when he met and married Irish girl Florence Thornton.
+Aged 28 he was in Omaha, Nebraska, when he met and married Irish girl Florence Thornton.
 Ray was born a year later.
 The marriage disintegrated quickly.
-Maurice drank aggressively, the atmosphere became bitter and the couple had no more children.
-In 1895 they divorced and Maurice Chandler disappeared from his son’s life entirely.
+Maurice drank aggressively, the atmosphere was bitter and the couple had no more children.
+In 1895 they divorced and Maurice Chandler disappeared from his son’s life.
 Florence refused ever to speak of him again.
-With no money of her own, she decided to return to Ireland with her seven-year-old son.
+With no money, she returned to Ireland with her seven-year-old son.

-Ireland was ruled from London in 1895 but the Irish Home Rule movement was making life uncomfortable for the Anglo-Irish like the Thorntons in Waterford.
-This exacerbate anti-Catholic feeling, an atmosphere Chandler remembered, “An amazing people the Anglo-Irish.
+Ireland was ruled from London in 1895 but the Home Rule movement was making life uncomfortable for the Anglo-Irish like the Thorntons.
+This exacerbated anti-Catholic feeling, an atmosphere Chandler remembered, “An amazing people the Anglo-Irish.
 They never mixed with Catholics socially.
 I remember playing on a cricket team with some of the local snobs and one of the players was a Catholic boy who came to the game in an elaborate chariot with grooms in livery; but he was not asked to have tea with the rest after the game.
 He wouldn’t have accepted of course.”

-During his holidays, he enjoyed walking around the Mount Congreve estate a few miles outside Waterford on the banks of the River Suir.
-The Congreves were fellow upper-class Protestants and clients of the Thorntons.
-Chandler preferred some of the homelier aspects of the estate.
+During his holidays, he enjoyed walking around the Mount Congreve estate just outside Waterford on the banks of the River Suir.
+The Congreves were upper-class Protestants and clients of the Thorntons.
+Chandler preferred homelier aspects of the estate.
 “What I remember best,” said Chandler, “is the smell of the tobacco the old bothy-man smoked in his enormous bent-shank pipe.
 I remember resolving when I was ten or eleven at Mount Congreve to smoke a pipe when I grew up.
 And by God, I did and still do!”

-The city also left an indelible imprint on the writer.
-He and Long swapped childhood memories of a long-gone bookshop in Cathedral Square.
-The shop was called Stickyback Power’s.
+The city left an indelible impression.
+He and Long swapped childhood memories of a long-gone bookshop in Cathedral Square, called Stickyback Power’s.
 Power is a common Waterford name but neither Chandler nor Long could remember why this Power gained his unusual nickname.
 Chandler loved the bookshop and told Long about the germ of an idea to set a Philip Marlowe novel using Waterford and the bookshop as locales.
 The storyline had Marlowe on holidays in Ireland and in a pub on the quays in Waterford.
 There he witnesses a sailors’ brawl.
-Later he hears one of the sailors has been murdered in the brawl and his body has been found slumped in the corner of a bookshop.
-Marlowe agrees to the captain of the ship’s request to investigate the murder which leads him into the low life of the city and he discovers a vicious prostitution racket.
+Later he hears a sailor was murdered in the brawl and his body has been found slumped in the corner of a bookshop.
+Marlowe agrees to the ship captain’s request to investigate the murder which leads him into the low life of the city and he discovers a vicious prostitution racket.